Hash-Studios/Prism/README.md

 - `photofilters: ^2.0.1` for editing filters
 - `provider: ^4.1.3` for caching data, and state management
 - `purchases_flutter: ^1.2.1` for RevenueCat support
+- `quick_actions: ^0.4.0+10` for showing shortcuts/quick actions in launcher
 - `rate_my_app: ^0.7.2` for showing app rating popup
 - `screenshot: ^0.2.0` for setting wallpapers
 - `share: ^0.6.4` for sharing the wallpaper links
 - `sliding_up_panel: ^1.0.2` for sliding info panel
+- `timeago: ^2.0.29` for showing time in a readible manner
 - `url_launcher: ^5.4.5` for launching urls

 More details about these can be found in the [`pubspec.yaml`](https://github.com/Hash-Studios/Prism/tree/master/pubspec.yaml) file.